 For line 76, where is the breakpoint?
 Presumably the section has to contain the centromere.
 Is the breakpoint in a gene?

-Fitness effects of aneuploidy

-Is there a correlation between type of aneuploidy and fitness?

-some aneuploidies have beneficial fitness effects, compared to ancestor

-these higher fitness effects, could they be analogous to cancer? somehow these aneuploidies made the cells proliferate even quicker than WT.. especially the line 11 one with two aneuploidies??

-do lines with beneficial fitness effects show the same amount of differential expression as lines with no or detrimental fitness effects compared to the ancestor?

 No evidence for whole-chromosome dosage compensation in either lab or hybrid strains

-Is there whole-chromosome dosage compensation?

-Chromosome position on x-axis, by color (blue to red, white in the middle).
-Genes in boxplot(?) colored according to the chromosome position – could tell me if there are any regional compensation effects

-Figure: for each chromosome, make a boxplot like the other ones but include all of the lines on it

-Table: p-values of each aneuploid line compared with euploid lines (highest p value of those comparisons). comaprisons of lines aneuploid for the same chromosome to one another

 Comparisons using Tukey’s Honestly Significantly Different Test (cite) were made between euploid and the aneuploid lines of interest (i.e. for chromosome 1, only those lines aneuploid for chromosome one were analyzed against each of the euploid lines).
 All aneuploid lines analyzed showed significant differential expression against each euploid line for the chromosome of interest.
 Most, but not all, aneuploid lines had nonsignificant p-values when comparing the gene expression on the aneuploid chromosome to the expected value of gene expression of a monosomic/trisomic/tetrasomic chromosome.
 Together, these observations support the conclusion that there is no whole-chromosome dosage compensation occurring in either the hybrid or lab strains.
 These findings are supported by previous work showing no dosage compensation in aneuploid yeast [12].